 Try delving deep while still being objective.

-Put these answers on a sheet of paper, visualize that one thing you would like to do for the rest of your life, and hopefully it will match something you are good at and is useful to both you and the world.
+Put these answers on a sheet of paper, visualize that one thing you would like to do for the rest of your life, and likely it will match something you are good at and is useful to both you and the world.

 The Obstacles to the Life Purpose Path